-The third way is to use an independent insurance agent.
+- Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.
-Most local agents represent multiple insurance products, giving you plenty of options.

-The Medicare insurance data published by MedicareWire.com is received from public data files provided by the U.S. federal government.
+The private health insurance data we publish is received from public data files provided by the U.S. federal government.
 We make every attempt to keep our databases up-to-date.
 In spite of this, we simply cannot ensure the exactness of the details.
-You must use a licensed insurance agent to get an accurate and binding quote.For additional information go to the CMS website at: http://cms.gov.
-This page was last updated on 9/13/2015.
+Only a licensed health insurance agent can give you a binding quote.

 For additional, helpful information, visit CMS on the web at http://cms.gov.
 This page is maintained by David Bynon and was last updated on .